In this section

 What causes pulmonary valve stenosis?

 Congenital pulmonary valve stenosis occurs due to improper development of the pulmonary valve in the first 8 weeks of fetal growth.
 It can be caused by a number of factors, though most of the time this heart defect occurs sporadically (by chance), with no clear reason evident for its development.

 Some congenital heart defects may have a genetic link, either occurring due to a defect in a gene, a chromosome abnormality, or environmental exposure, causing heart problems to occur more often in certain families.

-Mild pulmonary stenosis may not cause any symptoms.
-Problems can occur when pulmonary stenosis is moderate to severe, including the following:
+Mild pulmonary valve stenosis may not cause any symptoms.
+Problems can occur when pulmonary valve stenosis is moderate to severe, including the following:

 - The right ventricle has to work harder to try to move blood through the tight pulmonary valve.
 Eventually, the right ventricle is no longer able to handle the extra workload, and it fails to pump forward efficiently.
 Pressure builds up in the right atrium, and then in the veins bringing blood back to the right side of the heart.
 Fluid retention and swelling may occur.

 - There is a higher than average chance of developing an infection in the lining of the heart known as bacterial endocarditis.

 What are the symptoms of pulmonary valve stenosis?